-- (i) Tulu-Moye and Corbetti: Detailed geoscientific including drilling of TG wells - (ii) Abaya, Dofan and Fantale: Detailed geoscientific studies - (iii) Kone, Meteka, Teo, Danab, and L.Abhe: Reconnaissance investigations.
+- (i) Tulu-Moye and Corbetti: Detailed geoscientific including drilling of TG wells - (ii) Abaya and Dofan Fantale: Detailed geoscientific studies - (iii) Teo, Danab, Kone and others: Reconnaissance investigations.

-During the three decades that geothermal resources exploration work was carried out in Ethiopia, a good information base and degree of exploration capacity has been developed.
-This is especially true in the human capacity and basic infrastructure development that will be critical in ensuring that future selected resources sites are advanced to the development phase much more rapidly than before.
+During the three decades that the geothermal resources exploration work was carried out in Ethiopia, a good information base and degree of exploration capacity has been developed.
+This is especially in the human capacity and basic infrastructure development that will be critical in ensuring that future selected resources sites are advanced to the development phase much more rapidly than before.